awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-kinesisstreams-gluejob/README.md

 ### Output S3 Bucket

 -   An S3 bucket to store the output of the ETL transformation.
-This bucket will be passed as an argument to the created glue job so that it can be used in the ETL script to write data into it
+This bucket will be passed as an argument to the created glue job so that it can be used in the ETL script to write data into it.

 ## Architecture